Respite Care Application Announcement

 - Appendix B – Respite Funding Opportunity Budget Template

 The PA Care Partnership, a state-wide System of Care Grant initiative funded by the Substance Abuse and Mental Health Services Administration (SAMHSA) and the Office of Mental Health and Substance Abuse Services, Bureau of Children’s Behavioral Health Services, is pleased to announce the Respite Care Funding Opportunity for the 2020/2021 fiscal year, through our partner, Youth MOVE PA.
-Youth MOVE PA will award up to eight (8) counties, programs, or organizations Respite Funding Opportunity in an amount up to $7,000.00 to explore innovative options for respite services to support families in caring for a child, youth, or young adults from birth to 21 years of age with complex behavioral health challenges.
+Youth MOVE PA will award up to four (4) counties, programs, or organizations Respite Funding Opportunity in an amount up to $12,500.00 to explore innovative options for respite services to support families in caring for a child, youth, or young adults from birth to 21 years of age with complex behavioral health challenges.